RaufunNazin/nivo-chart/README.md

 ## Getting Started

-First, run the development server:
+Next.js project with Nivo charts ready for use.
+To run it

+Install dependencies and start dev server:

 ```bash
 npm i